centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 Another authentication way is a bit more generic – developers can authenticate connection based on custom token sent from a client inside first WebSocket/SockJS frame.
 This is called `connect` frame in terms of Centrifuge protocol.
 Any string token can be set – this opens a way to use JWT, Paceto, and any other kind of authentication tokens.
 For example [see an authenticaton with JWT](https://github.com/centrifugal/centrifuge/tree/master/_examples/jwt_token).

 !!!note
     BTW it's also possible to pass any information from client side with a first connect message from client to server and return custom information about server state to a client.
-But this is out of post scope.
+This is out of post scope though.

 Nothing prevents you to [integrate Centrifuge with OAuth2](https://github.com/centrifugal/centrifuge/tree/master/_examples/chat_oauth2) or another framework session mechanism – [like Gin for example](https://github.com/centrifugal/centrifuge/tree/master/_examples/chat_oauth2).

 ## Channel subscriptions

-As soon as the client connected and successfully authenticated it can subscribe to channels.
+As soon as a client connected and successfully authenticated it can subscribe to channels.
 Channel (room or topic in other systems) is a lightweight and ephemeral entity in Centrifuge.
 Channel can have different features (we will look at some channel features below).
-Channels are created automatically as soon as the first subscriber joins and destroyed as soon as the last subscriber left.
+Channels created automatically as soon as the first subscriber joins and destroyed as soon as the last subscriber left.

 The application can have many real-time features – even on one app screen.
 So sometimes client subscribes to several channels – each related to a specific real-time feature (for example one channel for chat updates, one channel likes notification stream, etc).